Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_241.md

 1. From the copconf.ini file, select the parameters you want to import to version {{< TransferCFT/PrimaryTransferCFTversionlong >}}.

-1. Create a script file, for example: `copconf- import.com`
+1. Create a script file, for example: `copconf-import.com`

 1. For each selected parameter add a UCONF command line in your new script file using the format:
     ```
     UCONFSET id=<parameter_id>, value=<value>
     ```

     Use the parameters mapping between copconf and UCONF as shown in the following table to specify the correct parameter id.

     Copconf file to UCONF parameter mapping

 | Parameter in copconf.ini | UCONF parameter |
 | --- | --- |
 | BatchList | copilot.batches |